 LATN 350 - Latin Epigraphy

-Other courses include Beginning and Intermediate Latin and Advanced Latin Literature courses on: Suetonius, Tacitus, Ovid's Heroides, Letters of Cicero and Pliny the Younger, The Representation of Rome in Latin Poetry
+Other courses include Beginning and Intermediate Latin and Advanced Latin Literature courses on: Suetonius, Tacitus, Ovid's Heroides, The Representation of Rome in Latin Poetry

 "Ancient Graffiti in Pompeian Domestic Spaces," in: Öffentlichkeit - Monument - Text: Akten des XIV Congressus Internationalis Epigraphiae Graecae et Latinae, (eds.)
 W. Eck and P. Funke, Berlin: De Gruyter (2014), 494-496.